sile16/fbcp/README.md

 If you specify -hash with a single file, it will hash that file.

-If you specify -hash with a file copy, it will hash the source file as it's written.
+If you specify -hash with a file copy, it will hash the source file as it's read.

-If you specify -verify with a file copy, it will copy the file and read back the copied file and verify the hashes.
+If you specify -verify with a file copy, it will copy the file hashing as it's reading and read back the copied file and verify the hashes.

 Use hashing to verify the files we tar'ed and untar'ed in the previous example.